vahidzafari/mvp-sample/README.md

 # mvp-sample

 This project show you how to start an MVP application with open source libraries and frameworks.
-This project show you how to start an MVP application with open source libraries and frameworks.

 ![Diagram](./diagram.drawio.svg)